kayserifserif/what-the-acronym/README.md

 # what the acronym

-please add more acronyms/initialisms thank you :)
+please add more three to four word acronyms/initialisms thank you :)

 Some random favorites so far: